Using a nested anomaly detection machine learning algorithm to study the neutral triple gauge couplings at an \texorpdfstring{$e^+e^-$}{e+e-} collider: Nested isolation forest algorithm

 Since the anomaly score calculated by the IF algorithm can be regarded as a representation of the density of events in the phase space, it can be conjectured that anomaly score can also measure the density variation.
 In order to achieve this without increasing a large amount of computation, one needs to first build an anomaly score distribution by the SM as a reference.
 This can be done by building an IF using the data set from the SM.
-Then the MIF ESS can be summarized as follows: \begin{enumerate} \item Using data set from MC simulation with the SM as a training data set, and build an isolation forest, the anomaly score of each event is obtained as $a_{ref}$. \item For the data set to be investigated~(from MC simulations or experiments), build another isolation forest, the anomaly score of each event is obtained as $a_{inv}$. \item For each event in the data set to be investigated, find the nearest event in the training data set, the variation of anomaly score can be calculated as $\Delta a =a_{inv}-a_{ref}$. \end{enumerate}
+Then the NIF ESS can be summarized as follows: \begin{enumerate} \item Using a data set from MC simulation with the SM as a training data set~(denoted as $S_{\rm ref}$), and build an isolation forest, the anomaly score of each event is obtained as $a_{\rm ref}$. \item For the data set to be investigated~(from MC simulations or experiments, denoted as $S_{\rm inv}$), build another isolation forest, the anomaly score of each event is obtained as $a_{\rm inv}$. \item For each event in $S_{\rm inv}$, find the nearest event in $S_{\rm ref}$, the variation of the anomaly scores for event $i\in S_{\rm inv}$ can be calculated as $\Delta a^i =a^i_{\rm inv}-a^r_{\rm ref}$, where $r\in S_{\rm ref}$ represents the nearest event to $i$. \end{enumerate}

-For this algorithm to work, the distance between the events need to be defined.
-In this letter, the distance is simply defined as the distance in the phase space as $d=\sqrt{\sum _{ij}(p_j^i)^2}$, where $p_j^i$ is the $i$-th component of the 4-momentum of the particle $j$ in the final state, and $j$ runs over the two hardest charged leptons and the photon.
+For this algorithm to work, the distance between the events need to be defined, so that `the nearest event' can be defined.
+A systematic way to define the distance known as `earth (or energy) mover’s distance' was introduced in Ref.~\cite{distance}.
+Since calculating the distance between events is the most computationally resource-intensive step in this algorithm, we chose a relatively inexpensive way of defining distance.
+In this paper, the distance is simply defined as the distance in the phase space as $d=\sqrt{\sum _{ij}(p_j^i-q_j^i)^2}$, where $p_j^i$ and $q_j^i$ are the $i$-th component of the 4-momentum of the particle $j$ in the final state, $j$ runs over the two hardest charged leptons and the photon. $p$ are 4-momentum of particles in $S_{\rm inv}$ while $q$ are from $S_{\rm ref}$, respectively.

-Such a method inherits the advantages of IF algorithm.
-The mechanism behind MIF algorithm is also transparent, there are almost no parameters to be tuned.
-The whole procedure is still model independent and operator independent, which works as an automatic ESS.
-Moreover, as an unsupervised machine learning algorithm, it is not necessary to tag the events.
-This is important because it is in principle impossible to specify the origin of an event when there is a negative interference term presented.
+Note that, in this approach, the AD algorithm to be nested is not limited to the IF algorithm.
+Any AD algorithm quantifies the degree of anomaly can be nested in this way.
+Compared with the AD algorithm to be nested, the additional requirements of this approach are simply the creation of a reference of anomaly scores for $S_{\rm ref}$, and the need to compute distance between events.
+Therefore, the nested AD algorithm can inherent the advantages of the algorithms to be nested.

+Once the variations of the anomaly scores $\Delta a$ are obtained, they can be used to detect the existence of NP models as a complement in the cases such as the nTGCs.